umd-lib/tomcat-shibboleth-integration-demo/README.md

 #### Attributes on the SP

-1) On the SP, edit the /etc/shibboleth/shibboleth2.xml, changing the "showAttributeValues" flag in the Sessions handler to "true", i.e.:
+c) On the SP, edit the /etc/shibboleth/shibboleth2.xml, changing the "showAttributeValues" flag in the Sessions handler to "true", i.e.:

 ```